reyesaldasoro/caiman/README.md

 <p>
 <br>
-CAIMAN is an Image Analysis internet-based project that combines the strength of open-source web-based scripting languages, the powerful high-level technical computing language MATLAB, and the vast literature on image analysis and computer vision to
+CAIMAN originated as an Image Analysis internet-based project that combined the strength of open-source web-based scripting languages, the powerful high-level technical computing language MATLAB, and the vast literature on image analysis and computer vision to